delight-im/Knowledge/Life.md

  * "Don't spend your precious time asking 'Why isn't the world a better place?'.
 It will only be time wasted.
 The question to ask is 'How can I make it better?'
 To that there is an answer."
 (Leo Buscaglia)
  * "Don't cry because it's over, smile because it happened."
 (Theodor "Dr. Seuss" Seuss Geisel)
  * "I always thought of myself as a humanities person as a kid, but I liked electronics ... then I read something that one of my heroes, Edwin Land of Polaroid, said about the importance of people who could stand at the intersection of humanities and sciences, and I decided that's what I wanted to do."
 (Steve Jobs)
+ * "Before cofounding GitHub I applied for an engineering job at Yahoo and didn't get it.
+Don't let other people discourage you."
+(Chris Wanstrath)